benschaf/waste-schedule/TESTING.md

 | wasteschedules | test_views.py | [PEP8 CI](https://pep8ci.herokuapp.com/https://raw.githubusercontent.com/benschaf/waste-schedule/main/wasteschedules/test_views.py) | ![screenshot](documentation/python-validation-wasteschedules-test-views.png) | no issues |

 Additionaly to the final testing, pycodestyle was used frequently to test python files locally.

+By running the command `pycodestyle --exclude=.vscode/*,*/migrations/* .` in the terminal, I was able to check for any PEP8 violations in all of my Python files.
+The `--exclude` flag was used to exclude the `.vscode` and `migrations` directories from the test as they are not written by me or automatically generated by Django.

 There were no issues with the Python files.